-Getting started with mindfulness
+Getting started with ADHD & mindfulness

 To inform us about the practical aspects of mindfulness and how it could help with ADHD, psychotherapist and mindfulness coach Stacey Camacho provided us with comprehensive insights as well as helpful resources.